samliebow/viewfinder/README.md

 * Generates fresh Codestitch pad
 * Suggests prompt to use
 * Creates copy of selected prompt in the correct month's folder, and displays it in the app, with one click
+* Schedules correctly-named Zoom call in one click

 It makes it easier to conduct the interview, too!
 * Prepopulates script snippets with candidate's name and relevant URLs